How to Apply: Research Grants

 Please note - USP cannot purchase supplies for student projects.
 Students may use their stipend payments, at their discretion, toward project expenses.

 All USP/INBRE grantees must present their results to the public.
 Students funded by USP are expected to present their research at the MSU Student Research Celebration in April, unless other arrangements are made in advance with your mentor and the USP office.
 Additionally, students interested in presenting their work to a national audience at the National Conference on Undergraduate Research are eligible to apply for funding to help offset travel expenses.
-You may also choose to present at one of the many research symposia offered by departments and research institutes on campus curing MSU Student Research Month.
+You may also choose to present at one of the many research symposia offered by departments and research institutes on campus during MSU Student Research Month.

 Before you receive your last stipend payment you must complete a final report using